styx-firewall/.github/profile/README.md

 ### IDS / IPS *(planned)*

-* Suricata IDS/IPS support.
+* IDS/IPS support.

 ## API & Automation *(draft/dev)*

 * REST API with token-based authentication.
 * Complete configuration management through the API.
-* Firewall, VPN, interfaces, routing, and QoS management.
 * Every feature available in the web interface is also available through the API.
-* NOTE: The current API is not the final version, it was developed as an initial interface to enable real-world internal testing of the software.
-A significant API redesign is planned for the future.
+* *NOTE*: The current API is not the final version, it was developed as an initial interface to enable black box testing of the software.
+A probably significant API redesign is planned for the future.

-## Telemetry System *testing* *partially*
+## Telemetry System

 The telemetry system is a generic, subsystem-agnostic pub/sub pipeline that collects, routes, stores, and exports operational data between components and external services.
 While the initial producer is the eBPF subsystem, the pipeline is designed to support other services and modules.
+Note: External connectors not available yet

 ## Other Services

 * DHCP Server
 * NTP Client/Server (Chrony)
+* DNS Server *(planned)*

+*
 # Architecture

 Styx is a Linux-native management platform built around the networking and security features already provided by the Linux kernel.

-Styx does not reimplement functionality that is already available in Linux.
-Instead, it provides a single configuration and management interface for components such as:
+It provides a single configuration and management interface for components such as:

 * Linux networking and routing
 * nftables